mhmaisato/phyton-study/README.md

 # phyton-study
-learning python
+\nLearning python
-Here are exercices from Curso em Video Python's course that I have done.
+\nHere are exercices from cursoemvideo.com, Python's course that I have done.